 What is Sundowning?

-Sundowning, also known as “sundown syndrome” or “nocturnal delirium,” is a phenomenon characterized by increased confusion, agitation, and anxiety that tends to occur in the late afternoon, evening, or night.
+Sundowning, also known as sundown syndrome or nocturnal delirium, is a phenomenon defined as increased confusion, agitation, and anxiety later in the day.
 This condition is often observed in individuals with dementia, Alzheimer’s disease, or other cognitive impairments.
-What are the key things to know about sundowning?
-Let’s… Continue reading What is Sundowning?
+Signs and Symptoms of Sundown Syndrome Signs of sundowning show up as behaviors, feelings, and thoughts.
+Sundowning… Continue reading What is Sundowning?

 New Device Can Check for Alzheimer’s, Parkinson’s Disease